jcugnoni-heig/GRIPIT_Ohwaboo_simulations/README.md

 │ ├── scenarios_masses.py   # Mass breakdowns for each design iteration
 │ ├── script_rapport.py     # Generates HTML then converts to PDF
 │
-├── out/                    # Output folder for reports, plots, and simulation results │
+├── sim_results/            # Output folder for reports, plots, and simulation results │ ├── ODE/                  # Where generated datas are keeped │
+│ ├── reports/              # Folder for PDF simulation reports
+│
 ├── README.md               # This file
 ├── requirements.txt        # Python dependencies